 5. The New Zealand tax year runs from April 1st to March 31st of the following year.

-The due date for income tax returns is July 7th.
+The due date for income tax returns is on or before July 7th.

 6. There is no payroll tax in New Zealand.